hamlet-khachatryan/PSEUDO/README.md

-# PSEUDO: Protein Structure Error and Uncertainty Determination and Optimisation
+# PSEUDO: Framework for Phase Uncertainty Estimation of Protein Models

 PSEUDO is a computational framework for debiasing and experimental uncertainty quantification in protein structural models resolved by molecular replacement.